|Creek days with my best creek friend|

 The creek in summer is my sanctuary.
 There are a million places to hike down to Deep Creek between Big Bear and Hesperia in the high desert.
 I’ve hiked a good amount of them.
 When I was a kid we would hike through the Boy Scout Preserve by our house on Pinehurst.
 The street nearby is called Wilderness, very fitting.
 The trail winds its way through a pine forest also studded with oak trees and ferns growing wild; and poison oak grows wild everywhere of course.
 The creek is only about three feet deep here, but it’s deep enough still to cool off in the hot summertime months.
 We would spend our summers splashing around and trying to catch the little creek trout.
 Its maybe only a three mile hike down to the creek by my old house in Upper Rowco but coming back we always took a short cut, it takes us straight up hill, and it’s very, very hard.
 I started doing this hike with my neighborhood friends when I was about 12 years old.
 I haven’t been back to that area of the creek in about ten years; I heard it all burned in the last fire, so sad.

-When I was in high school we started off roading down Hook Creek Road to Deep Creek.
+ï»¿ï»¿ When I was in high school we started off roading down Hook Creek Road to Deep Creek.
 At the time you could drive across the creek at the Deep Creek crossing, if your truck had the clearance for it.
 The trail winded on uphill to the waterfall, the hardest four wheel trail in our local mountains.
 I destroyed my Bronco off road here one summer afternoon.
 I took a full size Bronco up the hardest jeep trail in the San Bernardino Mountains.
-I did make it out, even if I was towed out by a jeep after I took out both hubs, leaving me four wheel drive less.
+I did make it out, even if I was towed out by a jeep after I took out both hubs, leaving me four wheel drive-less and with some very burst tires.
+I decided I needed something a little more suited to off-roading, so after finding some atv tires for sale I was soon back on (or off I guess) the road.

 After I wrecked the Bronco we decided swimming and fishing at the creek was a way cheaper past time.
 Well, okay, actually two Bronco’s later… We moved on to fishing, floating and drinking margaritas.
 We would pack inner tubes, frozen margaritas, canned beer (No glass at the creek) collapse able fishing poles, and snacks into our backpacks.
 At this point a bridge had been built over the creek crossing, so we would park at the bridge and hike upstream from there.
 We would climb and crawl over the boulders, pulling ourselves up the mountain by the roots of trees, sometimes wadding across the creek in freezing March snow run off.
 By the time we crossed the creek in the early spring our feet would be numb and aching from the freezing cold water.